github/site-policy/Policies/omnibuilds-terms-of-service.md

 ### A. Definitions
 **Short version:** *We use these basic terms throughout the agreement, and they have specific meanings.
 You should know what we mean when we use each of the terms.
 There's not going to be a test on it, but it's still useful information.*

-1. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the OmniBuilds Privacy Statement, available at [omnibuilds.com/site/privacy](https://omnibuilds.com/site/privacy)) and procedures that we may publish from time to time on the Website.
-Most of our site policies are available at [help.omnibuilds.com/categories/site-policy](/categories/site-policy/).
+1. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies and procedures that we may publish from time to time on the Website.
 2. The “Service” refers to the applications, software, products, and services provided by OmniBuilds.
-3. The “Website” refers to OmniBuilds’s website located at [omnibuilds.com](https://omnibuilds.com/), and all content, services, and products provided by OmniBuilds at or through the Website.
+3. The “Website” refers to OmniBuilds’s website located at [omnibuilds.com](https://www.omnibuilds.com/), and all content, services, and products provided by OmniBuilds at or through the Website.
 It also refers to OmniBuilds-owned subdomains of omnibuilds.com.
 These Terms also govern OmniBuilds’s conference websites and product websites.
 Occasionally, websites owned by OmniBuilds may provide different or additional terms of service.
 If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.
 4. “The User,” “You,” and “Your” refer to the individual person, company, or organization that has visited or is using the Website or Service; that accesses or uses any part of the account; or that directs the use of the account in the performance of its functions.
 A User must be at least 13 years of age.
 Special terms may apply for business or government accounts (See [Section B(4): Additional Terms](#4-additional-terms)).
 5. “OmniBuilds,” “We,” and “Us” refer to OmniBuilds, Inc., as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
 6. “Content” refers to content featured or displayed through the Website, including without limitation text, data, articles, images, photographs, graphics, software, applications, designs, features, and other materials that are available on the Website or otherwise available through the Service.
 "Content" also includes Services.
 “User-Generated Content” is Content, written or otherwise, created or uploaded by our Users.
 “Paid Content” is Content only available to Users who are participating in a payment plan, including private repositories.